What is this page about

-What are the required browser settings for PCs and Macs?
+What are the required browser proxy settings for PCs and Macs?

-To get the best experience during the registration process your web browser proxy settings need to be configured to automatically detect the settings required for connection to the College network:
+Your web browser proxy settings should be configured to automatically detect the settings required for connection to the College network.

 I'm having trouble accessing some online services - which services should I be able to access using TCDconnect?